adentinger/CMakeBestPractices/README.md

 ### The robust way

-*NOTE: This section corresponds to how a real project would explain how to integrate the build of that project into a larger build, such as a developer integrating the project into a larger one, or a package maintiner adding the project to a package manager (pacman, apt, vcpkg, pip3, ...).*
+*NOTE: This section corresponds to how a real project would explain how to integrate the build of that project into a larger build, such as a developer integrating the project into a larger one, or a package maintiner adding the project to a package manager (pacman, apt, vcpkg, pip3, ...).
+Because this is a superproject, the orchestration of both CMake builds is done by another tool, in this case the `build-and-run.sh` script.
+In a single-build situation, that script would be undesirable and should be replaced by a single `CMakePresets.json` file.*

-Run `./build-and-run --dry-run` to get the cmake commands that would be run in a non-dry run, as well as a list of environment variables that control the behavior of the build.
+Run `./build-and-run.sh --dry-run` to get the cmake commands that would be run in a non-dry run, as well as a list of environment variables that control the behavior of the build.
 For example:

 ```sh
 # The "*-dev" presets require clang-tidy and clang-format available in PATH.